harshitjoshi-01/demo-repo/README.md

 # demo-repo
-this is my 1st  git repo
+this is my 1st  git repository